Yoast/developer/docs/customization/yoast-seo/customizing-attachment-parsing.md

 ### When using an image or gallery implementation that does not follow the same html structure as WordPress
 Some gallery and image plugins use different HTML markup then WordPress.
 Our content scan implementation relies on finding the image id in the class of the image tag.
-To allow as user to change this to allow different types of markup there are two filters.
+There are two filters that allow the user to change this in order to allow different types of markup.
 The example below is based on the envira-gallery plugin.
-This plugin uses the id field instead of the class field.
+This plugin uses the id field in combination with a  `envira-gallery-image-<image_ID>` format, instead of the class field.
 ```php
 add_filter( 'wpseo_image_attribute_containing_id', 'image_attribute_containing_id', 10 );